Swartz Creek Kiwanis Club

 Tell me more about the Swartz Creek Club

 The focus of the Swartz Creek Kiwanis Club is to support projects and activities that build character and leadership skills and encourage community service by the youth of the Swartz Creek area.
 This is a fun and informal community service club (no secret rooms, hats, or initiation rituals)!
 They meet weekly at 7:30am.
-Thursday mornings at the Country Carriage Restaurant, Miller Road, Swartz Creek.
+Thursday mornings at the American Legion Hall on Morrish Road, Swartz Creek.
 Meetings begin with the call to order (bell) the Pledge of Allegiance, a song, and grace.
 Business is then brought forward by the president, followed by a short presentation from a “guest speaker”.
 Each member provides 1 or 2 meeting speakers a year.
 At many meetings the “Sheriff” will collect fines (usually 25 cents) and some members donate “Happy Bucks”.
 For a buck you can stand up and announce something that is going good in your world.
 Fines and happy bucks are deposited in the club administrative accounts and are used to pay for breakfasts for speakers and guests.
 Meetings adjourn at 8:30 am. so folks can get to work.

 How does the Swartz Creek Club raise funds for its projects?